-Sophy was accredited as a mediator by Regents University, London in 2014, and finds her mediation skills invaluable in many aspects of her work.
+Sophy was accredited as a mediator by Regents University, London in 2014, and is a Registered Mediator with the Civil Mediation Council and finds her mediation skills invaluable in many aspects of her work.
 She has a busy practice in the Court of Protection where Mediation and other forms of Alternative Dispute Resolution are increasingly encouraged.
 She regularly facilitates Court of Protection round table meetings on behalf of the Official Solicitor, in cases where dynamics between the parties often become complex, and participants can feel mistrustful of each other.